 Consultation methods are evolving in the digital age.
 While most documents are made available electronically, the challenge remains as to how information can be circulated effectively to attract a wider audience.
-The Council will endeavour in future consultations to increase the use of social media (e.g. Twitter) where possible to help access "hard to reach" groups, especially the younger population.
+The Council will endeavour in future consultations to increase the use of social media (e.g. Twitter, Facebook) where possible to help access "hard to reach" groups, especially the younger population.
 The Council will also continue to use more traditional methods of consultation to include those without access to the internet.
+Waveney Youth Council, which formed in 2009, is one way in which the Council can engage younger people in important planning decisions.

-The Council acknowledge the importance of making public consultation arrangements as extensive as possible to make sure the public can get their voice heard.
+The Council acknowledges the importance of making public consultation arrangements as extensive as possible to make sure the public can get their voice heard.
 However, it is not always possible or appropriate to undertake consultations using all the methods listed opposite.
 The Council will endeavour to carry out consultation as appropriate to the nature of the plan/policy or proposal and the stages it involves and ensure a non-IT method is used on all occasions.
 Involvement will be open to all those who wish to be involved regardless of gender, race, disability, sexual orientation, age, rural isolation, social deprivation and social background.
 At any consultation stage the Council will comply with the minimum legal requirements for consultation but will seek to go beyond these requirements where time and resources allow.